SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 as entry point for the program, so there is no need for a ``main`` function.

+..
+TODO: Also notice that there are no semicolons.
+   You can use semicolons to separate two statements on a single line.

 The rest of this tour show you examples of how to accomplish a variety of programming tasks in Swift without explaining the concepts in detail.